Zenable CLI Reference

 * `cursor` - Install MCP for [Cursor](/integrations/mcp/ide/cursor) IDE and cursor-agent CLI

-* `gemini` - Install MCP for [Gemini CLI](/integrations/mcp/ide/gemini)
+* `devin-desktop` (alias: `devin`) - Install MCP for [Devin Desktop](/integrations/mcp/ide/devin-desktop)

 * `kiro` - Install MCP for [Kiro](/integrations/mcp/ide/kiro)